 - Straight back straight forward

-This is most frequently used by golfers especially on shorter putts.
+It is most frequently used by golfers, especially on shorter putts.

 - Inside out